SECTION A: INTRODUCTION

 Information that we may collect

-- The personal and sensitive information we collect generally consists of name, address, occupation and contact details (including telephone and e-mail).
+- The personal information we collect generally consists of name, address, occupation and contact details (including telephone and e-mail).

 - company directors and officers;